mlouis9/xs-interface/documentation/Manual/input_cards.rst

 	- number of sub-cards must be equal to ``N``.
 	- ``branch-N`` is the user-defined name (e.g., fuel) that will be assigned with the N-th branch.
 	- arbitrary number of numeric values can be provided for each branch.
+	- :red:`if serpent card is provided you need to make sure the order the branches appear in the branches card correspond to their order in the .coe file.`

 	.. code::